pentagram-lang/pentagram-ideas/plans/errors-and-crashes.md

 ## Core dumps

-When a Tacit program crashes, if there's a core dump flag/folder continuation mark, a core dump will be generated.
+When a Pentagram program crashes, if there's a core dump flag/folder continuation mark, a core dump will be generated.
 This can be used to recreate the entire task offline for diagnosis.
 Core deumps include the call stack, local variables, and heap data.

 ## Cactii